Pinto391/made-template/project/project-plan.md

 # Project Plan

 ## Title
-Analysis weather of some cities of North America
+Analysis of Weather Trends and Patterns for Prediction

 ## Main Question

-How was or will be the weather in a city of North America on a specific date?
+Which city has more precipitation at a specific time?
 ## Description
 Compare previous weather data.